-- In the News once a week, every child is taught about a current news story to learn more about the world we live in.
-Pupils are given time to express their thoughts and opinions as well as having time to listen to one another; - · Assemblies cover a range of topics and themes; - · Careers we offer a huge range of careers based opportunities including: - ✓ Work Experience in Year 10 - ✓ Trips to universities and colleges - ✓ One-to-one careers guidance with a trained careers advisor - ✓ Careers lessons during PSHE - ✓ Careers Fair - RSE (Relationships and Sex Education) this becomes compulsory for all schools in Sept 2020.
-This is taught through RE, Science and PSHE lessons.
-Our RSE curriculum is mapped across all year groups to ensure that content taught is age appropriate.
-Furthermore, it is taught with careful consideration of our Catholic values. - Rewards we reward and praise our pupils for their personal achievements in many ways including merits, end of term awards assemblies and the end of year Awards Ceremony at The Holte Suite (AVFC).
+- PSHE (Personal, Social, Health and Economic Education this is taught during Formation time and through drop day sessions..
+Below is table of the PSHE plan for 2020/21.
+Cardinal Wiseman Catholic School subscribes to the PSHE Association who are the leading experts on PSHE in the country.
+Our PSHE programme follows their three heading of Relationships, Health and Wellbeing and Living in the Wider World. - · In the News in Formation time, every child is taught about a current news story to learn more about the world we live in.
+Pupils are given time to express their thoughts and opinions as well as having time to listen to one another; - · Assemblies cover a range of topics and themes; - · Careers we offer a huge range of careers based opportunities including: - ✓ Work Experience in Year 10 in-person and virtual - ✓ Trips to universities and colleges - ✓ One-to-one careers guidance with a trained careers advisor - ✓ Careers lessons during PSHE - ✓ Careers Fair / Speed dating event - ✓ Sessions and events in collaboration with AimHigher and Into University.